John Bradshaw (criminal)

 John Bradshaw (b.
-1658/9) was an English criminal, convicted of the robbery and attempted murder of an Oxford fellow in 1677, recorded by contemporary antiquarian and diarist Anthony Wood.
+1658/9) was an English criminal, convicted of the robbery and attempted murder of an Oxford fellow in 1677.
+The crime is known through the contemporary account of antiquarian and diarist Anthony Wood.

 Early life

 Bradshaw was born in Maidstone, Kent, around 1658-9, to Alban Bradshaw, an attorney of Maidstone.
 He matriculated on 23 February 1674 from Corpus Christi College, Oxford, aged fifteen, and was admitted as a scholar on 20 April.

 Robbery and prosecution

 In the early morning of 13 July 1677, two scholars of Corpus Christi, Bradshaw and Robert Newlin, broke into the chambers of John Wickes, a senior fellow at the college and (Wood notes with some disgust) Bradshaw's "patron and benefactor".
 They robbed Wickes's chambers, and then attempted to kill him by attacking him with a hammer while he slept.
 However the head fell off the hammer before it made contact, saving the fellow's life.

 Both men were apprehended and locked up in the college for a night.
 That night Newlin managed to escape, Wood reports, by the "connivance" of Newlin's uncle, the President of Corpus Christi Robert Newlin.
 Bradshaw was not so lucky.
 Later taken prisoner at Oxford Castle, he was found guilty and sentenced to death on 27 July at an assizes held in Oxford.

 Bradshaw petitioned the king for reprieve, and on the 31 July, through the influence of Arthur Annesley, 1st Earl of Anglesey, it was granted.
 Annesly went on however to petition Secretary of State for the Northern Department Joseph Williamson for Bradshaw's transportation.
 He argued that, while "not [...] fit to continue of a college after such an offence", such a "man being young and of great parts and learning" ought to be transported.
 This recommendation went on to receive the support of the vice-chancellor of Oxford, Dr Henry Clarke.
 However it is not known whether Bradshaw was transported, and Wood suggests otherwise.